bictorv/chaosnet-bridge/CONTACTS.md

 # Supported Chaosnet protocols

+The following Chaosnet contacts (protocol names) are supported by the bridge program.

 ### `DUMP-ROUTING-TABLE`
 The bridge responds to the `DUMP-ROUTING-TABLE` contact, which sends the routing table (for subnets up to nr 122).
 This is used by e.g. the